ThermIQ/thermiq_mqtt-ha/README.md

  vp_base_hw.jpg
  ```

 The file [lovelace_config.yaml](https://github.com/ThermIQ/thermiq_mqtt-ha/blob/master/lovelace_config.yaml) contains a status view and a comprehensive set of variables.
 The lovelace_config.yaml should be inserted in the lovelace raw configuration editor.
 It assumes you used vp1 as the Unique ID when setting up the integration.
-If you cahnge to another Unique ID or have more than one heatpump you should search and replace vp1 in this file.:
+If you change to another Unique ID or have more than one heatpump you should search and replace vp1 in this file.:

 ```yaml
 # ################################################